 Image via Flickr by kenteegardin

 If you plan to submit an offer in compromise to the IRS, you will need to start by filling out several required forms and collecting all the necessary documentation.
 The first is Form 433-A, which is the collection statement for wage earners and self-employed individuals.
 On this form, you will document all the information that shows you are eligible for an offer in compromise, including details about your personal financial situation.
-The IRS reviewer will use this form to determine your reasonable collection potential on the debt you owe.
+The IRS reviewer will use this form to determine your reasonable collection potential on the back taxes you owe.

 The form includes six sections.
 The first section asks for information about you and your household, including your marital status, other members of the household, and whether you own or rent.
 You must also include your Social Security number, address, contact information, and date of birth.
 The next section requests information about your employment and your spouse’s employment, if applicable.

 In section three, you must outline all your assets, including property owned, bank accounts, investments, and retirement accounts.
 Make sure to outline any mutual funds, stocks, bonds, and other investment assets you own.
 The IRS will also request information about your available credit.
 Personal assets include jewelry, artwork, and furniture.
 If you own real estate, include details about all properties and the condition of each.

 The final three sections discuss business income, assets, and expenses, and they only apply to those who own their own businesses.

 When you submit an offer in compromise, you must include details about your regular expenses.
 The IRS has allowances for basic living expenses, which include: